Oolufunmi/Growth-Performance-Retention-Revenue-Analysis/README.md

 ## 📊 Overview

-This repository contains my solution to the Growth Data Analyst Case Study, focused on analyzing user and business performance across a 16-month period.
+This repository contains my analysis of the Growth Data Analyst Case Study, focused on analyzing user and business performance across a 16-month period.

 The objective was to identify the most impactful KPIs that reflect business growth, user retention, and marketing effectiveness.
 The analysis was performed using two datasets: